-The creation of a pro forma invoice is controlled using the ON field
+The creation of a deposit invoice or a pro forma invoice is controlled using the ON field

 ON_Type on the source object, which can be an opportunity or an arbitrary object.

-- Open the object record for which you want to create a pro forma invoice.
+On the object record for which you want to create a deposit or pro forma invoice, set the field

 ON_DepositRatedefines a percentage rate to calculate the requested deposit, whereas using